phpdev-uk/slim-skeleton/README.md

 Skeleton Slim 4 application for new projects.

-This package makes it quicker to bootstrap a new Slim 4 application with common dependencies and a local development environment using Docker.
+This package makes it quicker to bootstrap a new Slim 4 application with common dependencies and a local development environment using Docker or Podman.
 It is only intended to be used as an initial bootstrap - after that you should commit your changes to your own Git repository and manage your Composer dependencies.